simonmichael/hledger_site/src/what-problems-does-hledger-solve.md

 with a minimum of distracting software and jargon.
 Also you'll have a supportive community of fellow learners and experts to answer questions.

+**I do single entry accounting, which seems simpler.
+But it doesn't always match reality, so I can't really rely the numbers**
+You can do this with hledger too, eg when getting started.
+But for centuries, the standard for serious accounting has been double entry accounting, because it is so good at preventing errors. hledger and other plaintext accounting apps are built for double entry accounting.
+This provides great reassurance and confidence that your reports are accurate and you can make decisions based on them.

 **I want to try Plain Text Accounting, but I am finding it hard to get started**\
 Perhaps you've struggled to get a productive Beancount setup.
 Or you weren't able to figure out how to do some things with Ledger.